learn-co-curriculum/phase-0-flatiron-school-philosophy/README.md

 ## Conclusion

-The first part of this course will focus on readings and interactive examples.
+The first part of this course will focus getting you set up for the course.
+Then, we will introduce some fundamental programming concepts.
 As you progress, you'll start to use the tools on your personal computer to build projects and test your knowledge.
-You're just getting started, and we're happy you're here.
-To proceed to the next lesson, press the "I'm Done" button on the right side of this page, then click "Next Lesson".
+You're just getting started, and we're glad you're here.

 Happy Learning!